kaivalya18/MLPROJECT/README.md

 ## Step to Run

 1. Clone the repository.
 2. Move and install the PlantVillage data in `data/` (or mount your Drive).
+Dataset link- https://www.kaggle.com/datasets/emmarex/plantdisease
 3. Install dependencies.
 4. Load run data, preprocess, train CNN and ResNet50 and evaluate with the supplied Jupyter notebooks or scripts.